warint/iriR/README.md

 ### Step 2: Getting the indicator’s code

 A user needs to enter the code of the desired indicator.
-To do so, the following function provides access to all the indicators of interest.
+To do so, the following function provides access to all the indicators of interest:

 ``` r
 irir_indicator() # A list of all indicators will be produced